About the College System in California

 Do all SMC courses transfer to the university?

 No, not all SMC courses will transfer.
 For the UC and CSU schools, students can determine if the course will transfer to the university by checking the SMC Catalog.

 Which courses are required for transfer?

 Transferring to UC and CSU schools

-Transferring to Private and out-of-state schools
+Transferring to Private and Out-of-State Schools

-Is an AA Degree required for transfer?
+Is an Associate’s Degree required for transfer?

 What if I am undecided on my major course of study?